José Dariel Abreu

 José Dariel AbreuPhoto © Chicago White Sox/Twitter

 José Dariel Abreu Correa (Pito Abreu) is a Cuban professional baseball player who plays as a first baseman for the Chicago White Sox.
 He was born in Mal Tiempo, Cruces, Cienfuegos, Cuba on January 29, 1987.
-He bats and throws right-handed, is 190 cm tall, and weighs 113 kg.
+He bats and throws right-handed, standing 190 cm tall and weighing 113 kg.

-Considered one of the greatest hitters to have passed through the National Series, in the years leading up to 2013 - when his departure from Cuba occurred - he fought for the lead in batting average, home runs, and runs batted in with the almost solitary opposition of Alfredo Despaigne.
+Considered among the greatest hitters to have passed through the National Series, in the years leading up to 2013 – when he left Cuba – he competed for the leads in batting average, home runs, and RBIs with the almost solitary opposition of Alfredo Despaigne.

-He was part of the national team 11 times (including the one that attended the 2013 World Classic), and two months after arriving in the United States, he signed a six-year, $68 million contract with the Chicago White Sox.
+He was part of the national team 11 times (including the one that participated in the 2013 World Baseball Classic), and two months after arriving in the United States, he signed a six-year, 68 million dollar contract with the Chicago White Sox.

-In the Windy City franchise, he has become a key figure in their line-up, being named Rookie of the Year, three times All-Star, two times Silver Slugger, and once leading the league in RBIs in the American League.
+In the franchise of the Windy City, he has become a key figure in its lineup, and there he has been Rookie of the Year, three-time All-Star, two-time Silver Slugger, and once the leader in RBIs in the American League.

-Throughout his first four seasons, he achieved 25 or more home runs and a hundred or more RBIs, something that only Joe DiMaggio and Albert Pujols had previously accomplished.
+Throughout its first four seasons, he achieved 25 or more home runs and 100 or more RBIs, something that had only been accomplished previously by Joe DiMaggio and Albert Pujols.

 • Michel Contreras